REUTERS: LOU PROUD

-An English woman, Ms. Lou Proud, the dismissed head of photographs at Phillips auctions in London, maintains that she is innocent of allegations of stealing photographic prints that were given to her in good faith for consignment to Phillips auctions in 2015.
+An English woman, Ms. Lou Proud, the dismissed head of photographs at Phillips auctions in London, insisted in a telephone interview with Aljazeera correspondent Shaista Kumar that she was innocent of allegations of stealing photographic prints that were given to her in good faith for consignment to Phillips auctions in 2015.
+She was questioned by local police last month but no charges were preferred.
+Proud will be leaving her current post at the end of the month .

 Ms Proud, 46 years of age, of Hampstead , London, lost a civil action leading to her dismissal from Phillips auctions for racially aggravated harassment prior to working for the Qatar Museum Authority; she is being sued by two parties, including her former employer, for the return of the artworks which are valued at over £150,000.